Health Care Delivery System Definitions

 International red cross

-• It is a non-political, non-official international humanitarian organization devoted to the service of mankind.
-In China, community participation is in the form of peace & war
+- The International Red Cross is a non-political, non-official international humanitarian organization devoted to the service of mankind.
+In China, community participation is in the form of peace and war

-• Dunant organized local people to bind the soldiers’ wounds & to feed & comfort them during the bloody battle in Solferino, Italy between the armies of imperial Austria & the Franco-Sardinian alliance
+- Dunant organized local people to bind the soldiers’ wounds and to feed and comfort them during the bloody battle in Solferino, Italy between the armies of imperial Austria and the Franco-Sardinian alliance

 Principles: